Tips for starting solids at 5 months:

 Baby’s First Solid Foods at 5 Months

 Once your baby is showing signs of interest you can start introducing solids for a 5 month old.
 It’s very important to keep the texture of the food as smooth as possible so that your baby can swallow it easily.
 It’s recommended to include iron rich foods at this stage as your baby needs extra iron to develop.
-Food items that can be fed during this age include:
+Suggestions for a 5 month old baby food menu include:

 - Infant cereals (iron-enriched) (mix with breast milk or formula for a perfect first food),